rhiever/webstep-sklearn-quickstart-2019/README.md

 - [Jupyter Notebook](http://jupyter.org)

-The last one is important and you should be able to type:
+The Jupyter Notebook installation is important and you should be able to type:

     jupyter notebook

 in your terminal window and see the notebook panel load in your web browser.
 Try opening and running a notebook from the material to see check that it works.
-Alternatively you can use Jupyter lab.
+Alternatively you can use Jupyter Lab.

 For users who do not yet have the required packages installed, a relatively painless way to install all the requirements is to use a Python distribution